abc-rp/ir_rgb_lidar_calibration/README.md

 #### 3.0 Camera Intrinsics

 ##### Fisheye Lenses (xRI RGB Cameras)
 The original repository does not account for fisheye lens distortion, only conventional lenses.
-To address this ```undistort_bag.py``` and ```undistort_real_time.py``` may be used to publish and rectify undistorted images to:```"/("left" or "right")_camera/image_color/undistorted/compressed"``` or within rosbags.
+To address this, ```undistort_bag.py``` and ```undistort_real_time.py``` may be used to publish and rectify undistorted images to ```"/("left" or "right")_camera/image_color/undistorted/compressed"``` or within ROS bags.
 In this case, an undistorted rectification matrix (for a theoretically undistorted image) should be parsed when the camera parameter file is requested when running ```start_up.bash```.
 If you do not specify a path to a calibration file the defualt is an undistorted rectification matrix.

 ##### Conventional Lenses (xRI IR Cameras)

 For cameras with conventional lenses (such as xRI's thermal cameras), the aforementioned scripts are unnecessary.
-Instead, the camera's intrinsic rectification matrix should be parsed into the script when promopted after running ```start_up.bash```.
+Instead, the camera's intrinsic rectification matrix should be parsed into the script when prompted after running ```start_up.bash```.

-##### Intrinsic file format
+##### Intrinsic File Format

 The cameras intrinsic calibration parameters should be saved as `xxx.txt` in folder `(ir-rgb-lidar-calibration path)/data/camera_info`.
 The file format should be: